Perhaps Calvin and Hobbes said it best:

 Just because her kids have flown and now have kids of their own doesn’t mean she doesn’t still worry about all of you.
 Especially if she doesn’t feel like she can help.

 - Keep her up to date on things happening in the family.

 While her nest may be empty, let her know it’s not abandoned.

 6. When the Gangs NOT All Here

 As Grandpa gets older, he’s going to say goodbye to some good friends.
-Some may move to new housing.
+Some may move to new assisted living facilities.
 Some may pass on.
 Meanwhile, he loses those who “remember when…”

 He may worry about being the last one left.
 Or he may worry about leaving others behind.

-- Help him get together with the ones still around.
+- Help him get together for activities with seniors with the ones still around.
 If friends have moved across town or even a little ways away, work out times for him to visit.